Firebox and Damper Repair / Rebuild

-Same goes for your firebox.
-When your chimney sweep diagnoses the problem and gives you a quote to repair, chances are this is a prime opportunity to replace that aging fireplace with something more updated, more efficient and with your own style rather than your grandma’s.
+The same goes for your firebox.
+When your chimney sweep diagnoses the problem and gives you a quote to repair it, chances are this is a prime opportunity to replace that aging fireplace with something more updated, more efficient, and with your own style rather than your grandma’s.

 If the bricks are still intact and only the mortar needs replacing, your chimney sweep might recommend tuckpointing.
 Although an intricate process, your skilled chimney mason can do this for you.